thesephist/shelf.page/FEEDBACK.md

 - Save indicator?
 - Can I show computed values?
 Like, I want to show "X links shared" at the top of the page.
     - Probably a HBS thing.
+- Is there... a good way to do continuous integration from GitHub?
+Not a must, but would be really nice.
+- Is there a good way to make a property of an object editable without it being visible?
+Like, say, a link URL?
+- How are schema changes handled in the deployed version?
+What have you done in the past?

 ## Linus's notes for writing